 Time Zone in San Juan, Puerto Rico

-AST (Atlantic Standard Time) = Eastern U.S. Daylight Savings Time (EDT)
+Puerto Rico is on Atlantic Standard Time (AST) = Eastern U.S. Daylight Savings Time (EDT)

 Typography of San Juan, PR